July 24, 2018, Israel

 hand to hand combat, one opponent, two opponents, three opponents, in a car, in a bar, on the train, in a plane.
 You must experience each and every scenario.

 Knife Threats; big knives, small knives, outside, inside, etc.

-So we can learn.
+So, we can learn.
 We can study, we can train.
-We can speak to those who have experience violence and gain the experience of many men and women.
+We can speak to those who have experienced violence and gain the experience of many men and women.
 We can watch CCTV, surveillance cameras.
 We can speak to bouncers and police officers.
-And then we can test things out full force.
+And then we can test things out full-force.

 But that will never help them in a real situation until they can recreate the feeling of shock, fear, paralyzing fear that prevents one from using any of your techniques, you are frozen.